literallynotkrystalllll/krystalllllsoftware/README.md

 The functionality of our software:

-AutoJump - Auto Next Level - Unlimited life - Safe Mode.
+AutoJump - Auto Next Level - Unlimited life - Safe Mode

 DE \\